WerWolv/ImHex/README.md

 To use ImHex, the following minimal system requirements need to be met:

-- **OS**: Windows 7 or higher, macOS 10.15 (Catalina) or higher, "Modern" Linux (Ubuntu 22.04, Fedora 36/37, RHEL/AlmaLinux 9, and Arch Linux have official packages, other and older distributions can use the AppImage)
+- **OS**:
+  - **Windows**: Windows 7 or higher (Windows 10/11 recommended)
+  - **macOS**: macOS 11 (Big Sur) or higher,
+  - **Linux**: "Modern" Linux.
+The following distributions have official releases available.
+Other distros are supported through the AppImage and Flatpak releases.
+    - Ubuntu 22.04/23.04
+    - Fedora 36/37
+    - RHEL/AlmaLinux 9
+    - Arch Linux
 - **CPU**: x86_64 (64 Bit)
 - **GPU**: OpenGL 3.0 or higher
   - Intel HD drivers are really buggy and often cause graphic artifacts